 The Airport Landside area functions as the interface between Airport Airside and the regional ground transportation network, establishing access points for the efficient processing of people and goods.
-This area includes a the Central Terminal Area and other facilities (i.e., Intermodal Transportation Facility) ground transportation facilities to the east including Intermodal Transportation Facilities, the Consolidated Rental Car Facility and the Automated People Mover system connecting these facilities to the Central Terminal Area.
+This area includes the Central Terminal Area and ground transportation facilities to the east including Intermodal Transportation Facilities, the Consolidated Rental Car Facility and the Automated People Mover system connecting these facilities to the Central Terminal Area.
 Aircraft are not permitted under power in this area.
-Examples of these allowed uses include ground transportation facilities, passenger handling services, airport administrative offices, parking areas, cargo facilities, and other ancillary airport facilities.
+Examples of allowed uses include ground transportation facilities, passenger handling services, airport administrative offices, parking areas, cargo facilities, and other ancillary airport facilities.

-The following Landside interfaces ground transportation facilities are located permitted in areas designated as Airport Landside:
+The following ground transportation facilities are permitted in areas designated as Airport Landside:

 Central Terminal Area (CTA).
 The Central Terminal, located in the center of the airport, is the primary passenger-processing facility and provides access for private, public, and commercial vehicles to and from landside facilities.
-Airport administration and tower control facilities are also located in a the Central Terminal Area.
+Airport administration and tower control facilities are also located in the Central Terminal Area.
 Passenger support facilities and accommodations are allowed.

-Intermodal Transportation Facility Facilities (ITF).
-An Intermodal Transportation Facility Facilities will provide remote passenger pick up and drop off areas, as well as public parking and connections to the APM, It may also and accommodate public transit passengers, including but not limited to charter local, regional, charter and other buses, as well as and private shuttles.
+Intermodal Transportation Facilities (ITF).
+Intermodal Transportation Facilities will provide remote passenger pick up and drop off areas and connections to the APM, and accommodate public transit passengers, including but not limited to local, regional, charter and other buses and private shuttles.
 Two ITFs are planned to provide options for passengers to access the airport and facilitate access to nearby Metropolitan Transportation Authority (Metro) light rail service.